 We walked back to the railway station, frustrated with being unable to get a straight answer.
 From there we picked up a cab, driven by Ragi, from the taxi rank.
-It cost us 1500 INR all inclusive, apart from the 110 INR toll for the road.
+It cost us 1500 INR all-inclusive, apart from the 110 INR toll for the road.

-Vadodara to Champaner Pavagadh
+How to Go From Vadodara to Champaner Pavagadh

 It takes an hour or so in the car to cover the 50 or so kilometers to Champaner Pavagadh.
-In terms of layout it’s a little like Annaradhapura in Sri Lanka.
+In terms of layout, it’s a little like Annaradhapura in Sri Lanka.
 Which of course isn’t useful if you’ve never been there.
 Let me explain more.

 The Layout of Champaner Pavagadh

-The Champaner Pavagadh site is actually (in it’s base form), in two parts.
+The Champaner Pavagadh site is actually (in its base form), in two parts.
 There’s the bit that’s on the hill at 830m above sea level.
 That’s Pavagadh, where pilgrims head up to the Kalika Mata Temple.
-Then there’s Champaner, the ruins of an old walled town, citadel and it’s surrounding mosques and buildings.
+Then there’s Champaner, the ruins of an old walled town, citadel, and its surrounding mosques and buildings.

 Pavagadh has several plateaus on the way to the top – and there’s a road so far up, followed by a cable way, and then a final 1 kilometer walk to the top, where you’ll find the Kalika Mata Temple.
 We didn’t visit this part, we concentrated on Champaner.

-The AIS Heritage Guide
+The IAS Heritage Guide to Champaner-Pavagadh

 These guides are not on display and you will have to ask for them, but they’re worth it.
 They might have guides for other locations on display, so if you’re reading this ahead of time, pick one up ahead of time, it will help you plan your time here.